PuppyBowlGroup2/puppybowlsam/README.md

 - Updates the UI dynamically when actions are performed (e.g., adding, removing players).

 ## This is a collaborative effort with the greatest Learning Team ever!
-Donna Griffith
+Donna Griffith,
-Samantha Ashford
+Samantha Ashford,
-Dion Charles
+Dion Charles,
-Ana Carolina Hernandez
+Ana Carolina Hernandez,
 Milagros Ubaldo